 Our subsidiary in Korea maintains an unfunded severance plan that covers certain employees that were employed prior to August 1, 2015.
-As of March 31, 2016, the severance liability was \$143.5 million.
+As of June 30, 2017, the severance liability was \$138.6 million.
+Accrued severance benefits are estimated assuming all eligible employees were to terminate their employment at the balance sheet date.
 For service periods subsequent to August 1, 2015, employees participate in either a defined benefit pension plan or a defined contribution pension plan.

-In January 2015, we settled our patent license litigation with Tessera.
-Under the terms of the settlement, Amkor agreed to pay Tessera a total of \$155.0 million in 16 equal quarterly recurring payments commencing in the first quarter of 2015 and continuing through the fourth quarter of 2018.
-As of March 31, 2016, we owe \$106.6 million to Tessera.
+Under the terms of a January 2015 patent license litigation settlement, Amkor agreed to pay a total of \$155.0 million in 16 equal quarterly recurring payments commencing in the first quarter of 2015 and continuing through the fourth quarter of 2018.
+As of June 30, 2017, we owe \$58.1 million under the settlement.